GDQuest/website/content/unique-pages/node-essentials-guides/index.md

-+++
+---
+author: nathan
+date: "2021-07-14T00:00:00-06:00"
-title = "Learn the secrets of Godot's nodes!" description = "Get a shortcut to learn areas, rich text labels, and viewports in Godot." author = "nathan"
+description: Get a shortcut to learn areas, rich text labels, and viewports in Godot.

-date = 2021-07-14

-url = "node-essentials-guides"
-+++
+title: Learn the secrets of Godot's nodes!
+url: node-essentials-guides
+---

 ![](images/node-essentials-banner.png)